skatejs/skatejs/README.md

 </my-component>
 ```

-And the built-in templating engine would transform this into:
+The built-in templating engine will transform it into:

 ```html
 <my-component>